 Capital One 360 Savings is a predominately online savings account offered by Capital One Bank.
-There are no monthly or annual fees, no minimum opening deposit required, and it comes with a 1.00% APY (for any balance amount).
+Furthermore, there are no monthly or annual fees, no minimum opening deposit required, and it comes with a 0.60% APY (for any balance amount).

-What Are Capital One 360 Savings Account Fees?
+What Are The Capital One 360 Savings Account Fees?

 However, Capital One does disclose that the following fees may be charged to your account:

 - Outgoing domestic wire transfer, the cost per wire will be $30.00.

 - If you present Capital One with a foreign check, they do not charge a fee (but the paying bank may deduct a fee from the proceeds).

 What Are The Benefits Of Capital One 360 Savings Account?

 Current customers have most often said that these are the benefits of having a Capital One 360 Savings Account:

 - No minimum deposit to open or maintain the account

 - Mobile deposit is quick and easy to use